michaeladas/Grant-Applications/Radicle Grant Application.md

 - Create proposals through a standardized and templatized interface
 - Browse additional project treasury information and relevant resources

+The API and SDK allow any third-party interface and project to support Radicle’s governance with one seamless integration.
+Support will be immediately available to anyone already using the Boardroom API.

-In addition to the frontend and API integrations, Boardroom’s **meta governance pod** aims to turn proven active governors from other communities into Radicle participants by forming a governance collective.
-As a holder of Radicle governance tokens, the Governor’s DAO will actively participate and engage in the protocols that Boardroom supports.
+In addition to the frontend and API integrations, Boardroom’s **meta governance pod** aims to form an internal governance collective to delegate votes received as a service provider to a delegate that we believe upholds the values and ideals of the Boardroom community.
+As a holder of Radicle governance tokens, the Boardroom governance collective will actively participate and engage in the protocols that Boardroom supports.

 ### Goal